 You can choose to vote "FOR", "WITHHOLD" or "AGAINST" by checking the appropriate box, depending on the questions listed on the form of proxy.
 When you sign the form of proxy, you authorize Ms. Isabelle Marcoux or Ms. Jacynthe Côté, who are directors, to exercise your voting rights with respect to your shares, at the Meeting, according to your instructions.
-If you wish to appoint someone else to exercise your voting rights with respect to your proxy form by mail, fax or email and have the proxyholder call TSX Trust Company at 1 866 751-6315 (toll free in Canada and the United States) or at 416 682-3860 by 4:00 p.m.
-(Montréal time) on March 12, 2024, so that TSX Trust Company may provide them with a 13-digit proxyholder control number via email.
-Such 13-digit proxyholders will not be able to vote at the Meeting, but will be able to attend as guests.
-If you return your form of proxy and do not tell us how you want to exercise your voting rights with respect to your shares, and the authorization to be given to the directors to fix their remuneration; and (iii) FOR the advisory resolution on executive compensation.
+If you wish to appoint someone else to exercise your voting rights with respect to your shares for you at the Meeting, write the name of your proxyholder in the space provided, return your proxy form by mail, fax or email and have the proxyholder call TSX Trust Company at 1 866 751-6315 (toll free in Canada and the United States) or at 416 682-3860 by 4:00 p.m.
+(Montréal time) on March 10, 2025, so that TSX Trust Company may provide them with a 13-digit proxyholder control number via email.
+Such 13-digit proxyholder control number differs from the control number set forth on the proxy form.
+Without a control number, proxyholders will not be able to vote at the Meeting, but will be able to attend as guests.
+If you return your form of proxy and do not tell us how you want to exercise your voting rights with respect to your shares, your vote will be exercised: (i) FOR the election as a director of each of the persons listed in the Circular; (ii) FOR the appointment of KPMG LLP as auditors and the authorization to be given to the directors to fix their remuneration; and (iii) FOR the advisory resolution on executive compensation.
 Your proxyholder will exercise your voting rights with respect to your shares as he or she sees fit on any other matter that may properly come before the Meeting.